The Diamond Art Painting Dictionary: 60+ Terms to Know

 - Kit: A diamond art kit refers to the canvas, drills and tools that come with the artwork you ordered, so you have everything you need to start diamond painting!
 When you order from Diamond Art Club®, every kit includes the canvas, drills, tray, applicator and grip, two wax hearts and, for square diamond kits, a pair of tweezers.

 - Round Drill: Diamonds, gems, beads, rhinestones or drills that are round in shape are referred to as round drills.
 They are the easiest drills to use and are great for beginners.
-Diamond Art Club® drills have 2X the facets for 2X the sparkle.
+Diamond Art Club® drills have more facets than our competitors for that EXTRA sparkle you deserve!

 - Square Drill: Diamonds, gems, beads, rhinestones or drills that have a square shape are known as square drills, and they create a mosaic look.
 Typically, they result in a neater-looking finished product without gaps in between each placed drill.
 As a bonus, they make a fun clicking sound when put in place.